HGARgG-0710/math-expressions.js/README.md

 This function takes an array of numbers and returns the residual between the max and the min values.

+### 11. sort()

+This function takes a numeric array and returns it sorted from smallest to largest(or opposite, from largest to smallest) number, depending on second parameter(that is a boolean).

+### 12. copy()

+This function takes an array and returns a copy of it without referencing object of an original array.
+It might be useful, when doing a duplicate of row of data to work with it(change) and leaving an original array as a reserve copy.

+### 13. generate()

+This function allows you to generate a row of data by giving it three numbers: firstly - the start position(the smallest number in the row), secondly - the end position(the largest position in the row) and thirdly - step number or the difference between each of row's numbers.

+### 14. find()

+ This function takes a numeric array(one- or two-dimensional) and a number(or a one-dimensional array of numbers), that will be found in this array.
+Returns an array, that, if the value is found, contains true and a count of times this number was found, otherwise false and 0.

 ## Classes

 1. Statistics
+2. Surface

 ### 1. Statistics

-Constructor of this class takes an array of numbers, creates a Statistics object and returns it.
+Constructor of this class takes an array of numbers and creates a Statistics object.
-This object has a statistic information about this array.
+This object has a statistic information about passed number array.
-For now this class only has a constructor and properties.
+(For now, only, I hope) this class only has a constructor and properties.

 #### Class Properties: